AnanduR32/Datascience/Basics/Statstical Inference/readme.md

     square root of it - sigma, divided by square root of n gives the standard error, which represents how variable the averages are drawn from the population.
+  - The sample standard deviation, s, tells us how variable the population is, and s/sqrt(n), the standard error, tells us how much averages of random samples of size n from the population vary.
+Let's see this with some simulations.

+Note: Chebyshev's inequality helps interpret variances.
+It states that the probability that a random variable X is atleast k standard deviations from its mean is less than 1/(k^2), but this isn't applicable in case of normal distributions.

 ## Distributions
 * ### Bernoulli distribution